-Fostering healthy and productive biodiversity is at the forefront of many farm projects, including Drumlin Farm.
+Fostering healthy and productive biodiversity is at the forefront of many farm projects, including Mass Audubon’s Drumlin Farm Wildlife Sanctuary.
 A ten-minute drive from downtown Lincoln, Massachusetts, Drumlin Farm is a working vegetable farm, a wildlife sanctuary, and an educational institution that provides hands-on learning for thousands of schoolchildren every year.

 The farm is on the estate of a local resident, Louise Ayer Gordon Hatheway, who deeded the land to the Massachusetts Audubon Society.
 A working organic farm, Drumlin farmers grow a year-round produce CSA, as well as raise sheep, cows, goats, and pigs.

 Equally important is the educational mission of the farm.
 The staff offers more than a dozen programs for children and adults aimed to increase their understanding of farming and biodiversity.
 The offerings include summer camps, on-farm field days during the school year, and specialized programs to teach bird-watching and other skills.